qlemaire22/speech-music-detection/README.md

 ## Description

-This framework is designed to easily evaluation new models and configurations for the speech and music detection task using deep learning.
+This framework is designed to easily evaluate new models and configurations for the speech and music detection task using deep learning.
+More details about this task can be found in the description page for the [MIREX 2018 Speech/Music Detection task](https://www.music-ir.org/mirex/wiki/2018:Music_and/or_Speech_Detection).
+The evaluation implemented in this framework is the same as the one described in this page for comparison purposes.

 Different architectures are already implemented like Temporal Convolutional Network (TCN), Bidirectional ConvLSTM (B-ConvLSTM) and Bidirectional LSTM (B-LTSM).
 Moreover, new sequential architectures and custom datasets can easily be added to the framework.

 ## Installation